ThinkInvis/RoR2-Dronemeld/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Dronemeld/blob/master/changelog.md

+**1.3.1**

+- Fixed a potential NRE when setting up on a CharacterMaster without an inventory.
+- Updated TILER2 dependency to 7.3.4.
+- Updated R2API dependency to 5.0.6 (now using split assembly).
+- Updated BepInEx dependency to 5.4.2103.

 **1.3.0**

 - Increased null safety of drone death hook.